iloveclouduk/startbuildingwithclaude/README.md

 description: Use when working with Convex — database queries, mutations, actions, schema, or any backend logic.
 ---
 When writing Convex code:

+## Core functions
-- Query → read data from the database (use `query()`)
+- Query → read data (use `query()` constructor from `"./_generated/server"`)
-- Mutation → write data to the database (use `mutation()`)
+- Mutation → write data (use `mutation()` constructor)
-- Action → send or fetch data from third-party APIs (use `action()`)
+- Action → call third-party APIs (use `action()` constructor)

+## Argument validation (critical)
+- ALWAYS define args with validators: `args: { id: v.id("users"), name: v.string() }`
+- Never use unvalidated handler arguments — a client could pass any value
+- Import validators from `import { v } from "convex/values"`

+## Code structure
+- Keep query/mutation/action handlers as thin wrappers
+- Put business logic in plain TypeScript helper functions in `convex/model/`
-- All reads/writes go through server functions — never bypass them
+- All functions live in the `convex/` directory

+## Database best practices
+- Use indexes (`.withIndex()`) instead of `.filter()` on `.collect()` — filtered results still count towards bandwidth
 - Use Convex schema validation for all tables
-- All functions live in the `convex/` directory
+- Mutations are full transactions automatically — no begin/end needed
 - Use Convex built-in reactivity — no manual polling or refresh

+## Actions rules
+- Actions CANNOT read/write the database directly
+- Actions must use `ctx.runQuery()` and `ctx.runMutation()` to interact with the database
+- Keep actions as small as possible — only the external API call should be in the action
+- Prefer scheduling actions from mutations (`ctx.scheduler.runAfter()`) over calling actions directly from client
-- Keep actions separate from mutations — never mix database writes with API calls
+- Never mix database writes with external API calls in the same function
 ```

 #### Skill 2: Next.js Specialist